‘The Marines Are Coming’: Gay star’s final movie

 It’s hard to imagine that anyone – even in 1917 – really took The Great White Trail seriously.
 The plot elements and cliched devices stretch the limits of credulity to the splintering point.
 Still, taken in the right spirit the film is a deftly handled, unpretentious, fun effort.

 The Great White Trail (1917).
-Dir.: Leopold Wharton and Theodore Wharton.
-Scr.: Gardner Hunting and Leopold Wharton.
+Director: Leopold Wharton and Theodore Wharton.
+Screenplay: Gardner Hunting and Leopold Wharton.
 Cast: Doris Kenyon, Paul Gordon, Richard Stewart, Thomas Holding, Louise Hotaling, Hans Roberts, Edgar Davenport.

 Pietro Wyzej / The Apartment Above (1937).
-Dir.: Leon Trystan.
-Scr.: Emanuel Schlechter, Ludwik Starski, Eugeniusz Bodo.
+Director: Leon Trystan.
+Screenplay: Emanuel Schlechter, Ludwik Starski, Eugeniusz Bodo.
 Cast: Eugeniusz Bodo, Helena Grossówna, Józef Orwid

 Leon Trystan’s Pietro Wyzej (alternately known in the US as The Apartment Above, Neighbors, and The Neighbor from the Next Floor) is a delightful Polish comedy about two men – one older (Józef Orwid), the other younger (Eugeniusz Bodo) – who happen to have the same name.